Publications

 Contemplative Practices, Pedagogy, and Research in Education

-The Teaching Self: Contemplative Practices, Pedagogy, and Research in Education, is a rich collection of voices from diverse settings illustrates the ways in which first-person experiences with contemplative practices lay a foundation for contemplative pedagogy and research in teacher education.
+In The Teaching Self, a rich collection of voices from diverse settings illustrates the ways in which first-person experiences with contemplative practices lay a foundation for contemplative pedagogy in teacher education.
 Contemplative practice depends on cultivating an understanding of oneself, as well as one’s relationship and interdependence of others and the world, and it is this precept that guides the focus of these portraits of practice.
+All of the authors in this book share first-hand experiences with contemplative practices that honor, support, and deepen awareness of the teaching self by exploring the journey of identifying as a contemplative educator.

 Lessons that Nurture Empathy and Wisdom

-The Compassionate Classroom: Lessons that Nurture Empathy and Wisdom is an inspiring guidebook that supports teachers seeking to provide a nurturing and creative classroom environment for middle school and high school students.
+This inspiring guidebook supports teachers seeking to provide a nurturing and creative classroom environment for middle school and high school students.
 Lessons supply instruction for creating a community of empathy, reverence, self-awareness, and mindfulness.
 Each entry features a concise lesson plan ready for implementation, as well as a brief summary of the interfaith and secular philosophies that underpin the lesson.
 Educators are assisted in building connections among diverse populations, cultivating self-awareness, and rewarding reflective thinking.
+Handouts and sample writings offer inspirational models for students to explore identity and spirituality.

 Dalton, J.E.
 (April 2020 ).
 Breath.
 School Arts Magazine.
 Davis Publications.